Classically-Verifiable Quantum Advantage from a Computational Bell Test: Interactive Protocol for Quantum Advantage

 \subsection{Efficient quantum evaluation of irreversible classical circuits}

 The central computational step in our interactive protocol (i.e.~step 2, Fig.~\ref{fig:main-protocol}) is for the prover to apply a unitary of the form:

-where $f_i(x)$ is a classical function.
+where $f_i(x)$ is a classical function and $m$ is the length of the output register.
 This type of unitary operation is ubiquitous across quantum algorithms, and a common strategy for its implementation is to convert the gates of a classical circuit into quantum gates.
 Generically, this process induces substantial overhead in both time and space complexity owing to the need to make the circuit reversible to preserve unitarity \cite{bennett_timespace_1989, levine_note_1990}.
 This reversibility is often achieved by using an additional register, $\mathsf{g}$, of so-called ``garbage bits'' and implementing: $\mathcal{U}_{f_i}^\prime \sum_x \ket{x}_\mathsf{x}\ket{0^{\otimes m}}_\mathsf{y}\ket{0^{\otimes l}}_\mathsf{g} = \sum_x \ket{x}_\mathsf{x} \ket{f_i(x)}_\mathsf{y} \ket{g_i(x)}_\mathsf{g}$.
 For each gate in the classical circuit, enough garbage bits are added to make the operation injective.
 In general, to maintain coherence, these bits cannot be discarded but must be ``uncomputed'' later, adding significant complexity to the circuits.

 A particularly appealing feature of our protocol is the existence of a measurement scheme to discard garbage bits, allowing for the direct mapping of classical to quantum circuits with no overhead.
 Specifically, we envision the prover measuring the qubits of the $\mathsf{g}$ register in the Hadamard basis and storing the results as a bitstring $h$, yielding the state,